 Works in Progress

-Lengths of developments in K((G)), J. Knight and K. Lange, in preparation.
+Lengths of developments in K((G)), J. Knight and K. Lange, submitted.

 Note that the pdfs below are drafts.
 For the complete and best versions, please see the published papers.